mohit-uniyal/sanmacs-assignment/README.md

 ## How to Run

 - Install dependencies: `npm install`
-- Run the application: `npm start`
+- Run the application: `npm run dev`